cezi/julianowe-eu/_works/bookplan.md

   text2: "<p>During testing, it became evident that participants weren't the only ones facing challenges in finding a way to book more than one tour.
 As testers, we encountered momentary difficulties in completing the test with our paper prototypes. </br></br> This experience guided us to further insights and resolutions.</br></br>
 The booking path turned out to be illogical, our participants were forgetting their original choices when booking a second flight.
 For subsequent tests, <b>we decided to run separate tests using low fidelity prototypes on a web browser resolution</b>, which allows the  better access to process information.</p>"

-gallery-modelling-one:
+gallery-description9-one:
   - assets/img/works/bookplan/BPPaperpicture1.png
   - assets/img/works/bookplan/BPpaperpicture2.png
   - assets/img/works/bookplan/BPpaperpicture3.png
   - assets/img/works/bookplan/BPpaperpicture4.png

-# Design
+# description10
 description10:
   title: New destination?
   text1: "<p>The second test, conducted face-to-face with two travel enthusiasts, aimed to assess a new website prototype featuring recent corrections. </br></br> Our testers navigated smoothly through booking a trip from Gdańsk to Rome.
 Challenges emerged when adding a second trip to London.</br> <b>The Add Destination button wasn't visible enough</b>, leading to insights for improvement.
 <b>Tab navigation caused confusion</b>, with one person inadvertently returning to the Hotels tab after selecting Flights + Hotels.
 Despite these challenges, testers successfully booked flights and hotels to Rome and London, with minor confusion during the return flight booking.</p>"
   text2: "<p>In the third round of usability testing, two additional participants were included, leading to valuable insights for refinement and enhancement.</p>"

-  gallery-design-one:
+  gallery-description10-one:
   - assets/img/works/bookplan/Changes.png
   - assets/img/works/bookplan/Changes2.png
   - assets/img/works/bookplan/Changes3.png

-# Design2
+# description11
 description11:
   title: The warmth of Sun
-  text1: ""
-  text2: "<p>In the process of designing each of us separated ways to develop their own image of the BookPlan. </br>
+  text1: "<p>In the process of designing each of us separated ways to develop their own image of the BookPlan. </br>
 The emphasis was put on a <b>clean, elegant and yet warm design</b> that could help travelers browse through the website smoothly and almost experience the first step of walking into a sunny day off on a beach.
 </p>"

-gallery-design-two:
+  text2: ""

+gallery-description11-one:
   - assets/img/works/bookplan/BPUI.png
   - assets/img/works/bookplan/Mockuphotel.png
   - assets/img/works/bookplan/Mockup3.png
   - assets/img/works/bookplan/Mockup5.png
   - assets/img/works/bookplan/Mockup4.png

-# Development
+# description12
 description12:
   title: Plans
   text1: "<p> In the showcased section of tests and wireframes, I omitted crucial features such as <b>content personalization and search engine suggestions</b>.
 These elements, informed by user feedback, will be instrumental in crafting personalized tour packages in subsequent stages.
 Additionally, there is room for enhancement in the <b>filter section</b>, with consideration for increasing their number.
 Introducing a user profile with tabs for various tour types and customized preferences for each category would further elevate the user experience.</p>"
+  text2: ""

 ---